VaclavElias/stride-website-next/posts/2018-11-13-feature-spotlight-xenko-3-1-and-nuget.md

 Also, you will be free to replace those functionalities with alternative libraries.

-### Package layout: following best NuGet practices
+### Package Layout: Following Best NuGet Practices

 Previously Xenko references were added to the project using custom targets.